metricationmatters/research/proposals/AreaAndVolume.md

 There should be some easy way to use a number and a prefix along with a unit name to denote "area" and "volume".

-THe SI system doesn't have a name for the base unit of area, but more of a description (square meter).
+The SI system doesn't have a name for the base unit of area, but more of a description (square meter).
 This forces unwieldy usage of "50 000 square meters" instead of "50 kilo square meters".

 The SI system has a name for a sub-unit of volume but not the base unit.
 The current definition seems more of a description (cubic meter) than a name.
 This forces unwidy usage such as "50 000 cubic meters" instead of "50 kilo cubic meters".
 Additinally, people commonly talk about and think of the sub-unit liter as if it were the base unit which is not correct.
 This is probably because it has a name that can be properly used with numbers and prefixes (50 kL).

-THe SI system has proper names for units for everything except for kilogram, square meter, and cubic meter.
+The SI system has proper names for units for everything except for kilogram, square meter, and cubic meter.

 Why is that?